SSK-47/Projects/README.md

-This is a tailor shop management system
+This code consists of a Car Parking System using Arduino and ESP sensors